rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   intension can be applied even to a robot shows that it does not have
 >   the psychologistic character of the traditional concept of meaning. [^Carnap1955p46]

+Feigl:

+>   The revolt against the dualism of the analytic and the synthetic rests
+>   on a confusion of the logical analysis of (artificially fixed) languages
+>   with the historical investigation of (growing, shifting natural)
+>   languages. [^Feigl1956p7]

 -   *Word and Object* [^Quine1960]
     -   Inscrutability of reference
     -   Indeterminacy of translation